Contributors Dropdown icon

 Brand marketing often appears elusive for smaller companies and startups, especially when competing against established industry giants with substantial resources.
 Nonetheless, establishing a strong brand is not the sole privilege of large corporations.
 Here are some practical tips to help smaller businesses understand whether they are on the right track or not.

 • Customer surveys: The most reliable way to gain insights into your customers’ perceptions of your brand is to ask them directly.
-Utilizing customer surveys allows you to solicit feedback from your target market, and use the results as a starting point for improvements.
+Utilizing customer surveys allows you to solicit feedback from your target market, and use the results as a starting point for improving your brand marketing strategy.

 • Competition analysis and benchmarking: Reviewing competitors' strategies can provide valuable insights into the effectiveness of your own brand marketing initiatives.
 Assess their approach to branding, customer engagement, and promotion.
 Then, use any insightful observations to inform your own strategies and tactics.